Hydrodynamic stability in the presence of a stochastic forcing:a case study in convection: Introduction

 Our approach to this problem may be summarized as follows.
-We begin by observing that the conductive state $\tau(t,z)$ (a random process dependent on the vertical spatial variable) satisfies a linear stochastic partial differential equation for which the unique stationary distribution can be computed explicitly.
+We begin by observing that the conductive state $\tau(t,z)$ (a random process dependent on the vertical spatial variable) satisfies a linear stochastic partial differential equation.
+We are able to explicitly compute $\tau(t,z)$ and also the (unique) stationary distribution.
 From an evolution equation for the fluctuations about $\tau(t,z)$ we derive a constrained optimization problem which provides a sufficient condition for decay of the fluctuations at an explicit random rate, denoted by $\lambda(\tau(t))$, which depends on the conductive state.
-In this way we adapted energy method from hydrodynamic stability \cite{DrRe2004} to our setting, and analyze the stability of the conductive state by solving a stochastic eigenvalue problem.
+This adapts the classical energy stability method from hydrodynamic stability \citep{DrRe2004} to the stochastic setting, and analyzes the stability of the conductive state by solving a stochastic eigenvalue problem.